baberrehman/disjoint-union/doc/oopsla21/reviews/reply.md

 disjoint switches is worth considering.
 For example, they can be an easier to reason alternative to certain forms of overloading; or they can be used for dealing with failure in various way.
-Reviewer B concretely asks about takeaways, for positive evidence why the constructs in our paper are useful.
+Reviewer B concretely asks about takeaways, and for positive evidence why the constructs in our paper are useful.
 We believe that the most interesting and distinctive application of disjoint switch is their application to dealing with Null values, and this would be